-CIC ON FIRE SAFETY SYSTEMS (FSS).
+REPORT OF CIC ON FIRE SAFETY SYSTEMS (FSS) From 01/10/2014 to 31/12/2014

-Inspection Authority

-Ship Name Flag

-IMO No. Classification Society

-Date of Inspection Inspection Port
+Ship's Name/IMO No.: Port of Inspection: Date of Inspection:

-No. Item Yes No N/A 1 Does the Fire Control Plan meet the requirements?
-2a Do the fire fighters' outfits including personal equipment comply with the requirements?
-2b Do the Emergency Escape Breathing Devices (EEBD) comply with the requirements?
-3 Are the portable extinguishers ready for use in locations as per the fire plan?
-4 Does the test of automatic audible alarm sound prior to release of a fixed gas fire-extinguishing medium into spaces in which personnel normally work?
-5a Are the fire protection systems, fire fighting-systems and appliances maintained ready for use?
-5b Is there a maintenance plan onboard to show that fire protection systems and fire- fighting systems and appliances (as appropriate) have been properly tested and inspected?
-6 Is the crew familiar with the location and operation of fire-fighting systems and appliances that they may be called upon to use?
-7 Does the test of the sprinkler system trigger an automatic visual and audible alarm for the section?
-8 Does the activation of any detector or manually operated call point initiate a visual and audible fire signal at the control panel on the bridge or control station?
-9 Is the lighting in escape routes, including the Low Location Lighting systems where applicable properly maintained?

-10 Is the Emergency Fire pump, capable of producing at least two jets of water?
-11 Are the Isolating valves of the fire main marked, maintained and easily operable?
-12 Where a fire drill was witnessed was it found to be satisfactory?
+No. Item YES NO N/A 1.
+Does the Fire Control Plan meet the requirements?
+SOLAS Ch II-2/ Reg 15.2.4 and Reg 15.3.2 2a.
+Do the fire fighters' outfits including personal equipment comply with the requirements?
+SOLAS Ch II-2/ Reg 10.10 and Reg 14.2.2 2b.
+Do the Emergency Escape Breathing Devices (EEBD) comply with the requirements?
+SOLAS Ch II-2/ Reg 13.3.4 and Reg 13.4.3 3.
+Are the portable extinguishers ready for use in locations as per the fire plan?
+SOLAS Ch II-2/ Reg 10.3.2.4 4.
+Does the test of automatic audible alarm sound prior to release of a fixed gas fire-extinguishing medium into spaces in which personnel normally work?
+SOLAS Ch II-2/ Reg 10.5 5a.
+Are the fire protection systems, fire fighting-systems and appliances maintained ready for use?
+SOLAS Ch II-2/ Reg 14.2.1 5b.
+Is there a maintenance plan onboard to show that fire protection systems and fire- fighting systems and appliances (as appropriate) have been properly tested and inspected?
+SOLAS Ch II-2/ Reg 14.2.2 6.
+Is the crew familiar with the location and operation of fire-fighting systems and appliances that they may be called upon to use?
+SOLAS Ch II-2/ Reg 15.2.2 7.
+Does the test of the sprinkler system trigger an automatic visual and audible alarm for the section?
+SOLAS Ch II-2/ Reg 10.6 8.
+Does the activation of any detector or manually operated call point initiate a visual and audible fire signal at the control panel on the bridge or control station?
+SOLAS Ch II-2/ Reg 7.4.2 9.
+Is the lighting in escape routes, including the Low Location Lighting systems where applicable properly maintained?
+SOLAS Ch II-2/ Reg 15.2.4 and Reg 13 10.
+Is the Emergency Fire pump, capable of producing at least two jets of water?
+SOLAS Ch II-2/ Reg 10.2.2.3.1 and Reg 2.2.4.2 11.
+Are the Isolating valves of the fire main marked, maintained and easily operable?
+SOLAS Ch II-2/ Reg 10.2.1.4 12.
+Where a fire drill was witnessed was it found to be satisfactory?

-10

-13 Was the ship detained as a result of the CIC?
+13. Was the ship detained as a result of the CIC?

-1

-Notes: If the box "No" is ticked off, for questions marked with an "\" the ship may be considered for detention.
-The detail of any deficiencies should be appropriately entered on the PSC Report of Inspection -Form B and include the deficiency code as indicated in the question.
+Note: if the box "NO" is ticked off.
+For questions marked with an "" the Ship may be considered for detention.
+The detail of any deficiencies should be appropriately entered on the PSC report of Inspection - Form B and include the deficiency code as indicated in the question.

-For questions combined with the conjunction "and" if the box "YES" is checked that means all the parts in the question are in compliance.
+For questions combined with the conjunction "and" if the box "YES" is checked that means all parts in the questions are in compliance.